 The Ministry of Statistics and Programme Implementation (MOSPI) calculates the CPI for the country as a whole and for individual states.
 Also, the Labour Bureau of India defines CPI in India in three main categories.

-- CPI for Rural Labourer: This index shows the CPI data for Rural Labourers.
-A person who is engaged in manual works in rural areas in agricultural and non-agricultural occupations for cash or in kind or partly cash or partly in kind is known as Rural Labourers.
+- CPI for Rural Labourers: This index shows the CPI data for Rural Labourers.
+A person who is engaged in manual work in rural areas in agricultural and non-agricultural occupations for cash or in kind or partly cash or partly in kind is known as Rural Labourers.
 The base year here is 1986-87.

 - CPI for Agricultural Labourer: A person is called an agricultural labourer if he is engaged in one or more agricultural occupations as a labourer on hire for cash or in kind or partly cash or partly in kind.
 The base year is 1986-87.

 - Since the CPI RL/AL does not correctly provide inflation data for the whole population, the Ministry of Statistics and Programme Implementation started compiling new CPI data from 2011.